CSC207-UofT/course-project-trackr/phase2/design_document.md

     functionality by allowing it to send a notification upon receiving a specific intent.
 - Interface segregation principle:
   - For the most part, our group keeps interfaces concise, including only essential methods.
-However, in a few cases, there are unnecessary methods.
-    For example, our EventDao interface requires an editPerson method which we currently are not using.
-If we had more time, we would definitely implement a person editing functionality in which we would require that method.
-In that case, it would not have violated the interface segregation principle.
+    In phase 2, we implemented all our methods declared in interfaces that were not before so those methods are not violations of ISP.
+Moreover, as previously mentioned, we implemented interfaces for managers, but we also split those interfaces because not every would need every part of every interface.
+Therefore, the interfaces are segregated requiring only the essential methods, adhering to ISP.
-- Dependency inversion principle:
+- Dependency inversion principle
   - Our group does a good job implementing the dependency inversion principle into our program.
 For example, to prevent our repositories such as EventRepository from depending directly on lower level classes such as the Database, we